-GG Engineering Limited ("the Company") is a company limited by shares having its registered office at Office No. 203,2nd Floor, Shivam Chambers Coop Soc Ltd. S.V Road,Goregaon West, Near Sahara Apartment Mumbai - 400 104.
-From Ghaziabad, Uttar Pradesh, the company is trading into Iron and Steel Metals.

-The consolidated financial Statements were authorised by the Board of Directors for issuing accordance with a resolution passed on May 28, 2022.
+GG Engineering Limited ("the Company") is a company limited by shares having its registered office at Office No. 203,2nd Floor, Shivam Chambers Coop Soc Ltd. S.V Road,Goregaon West, Near Sahara Apartment Mumbai - 400 The financial statements were authorised by the Board of Directors for issuing accordance with a resolution passed on May 28, 2022.